UCR-Robotics/ee144/docs/lab8.rst

   you can go to `ROS installation webpage <http://wiki.ros.org/kinetic/Installation/Ubuntu>`_ and run step ``1.3 Set up your keys``, and then try the above two steps again.

-- Install the ROS package for Astra Pro camera.
+- Install ROS package and set up USB rules for Astra Pro camera.

   .. code:: bash